 Chapter 39.04 RCW requires competitive bidding for public works projects, although it does not establish bid limits or required competitive processes, and RCW 39.04.280 exempts municipalities from other competitive bidding including emergency public works projects.

 The exact public works bidding requirements vary from agency to agency.
-Many local governments have their own unique bid limits, competitive processes, and even exemptions in their statutes, and many are able to use a small works roster process for projects under $350,000 (or $300,000 for port districts and irrigation districts).
+Many local governments have their own unique bid limits, competitive processes, and even exemptions in their statutes, and many are able to use a small works roster process for projects under $350,000.

 To see your agency's statutory competitive bidding requirements, use MRSC's Find Your Contracting Requirements tool.

-Some local governments have chosen to include specific apprentice utilization requirements for public works contracts over a certain size, although this is not generally required by state law.
-(The apprentice utilization requirements of RCW 39.04.320 only apply to school districts, four-year institutions of higher education, and certain state agencies, some local governments chose to include specific apprentice utilization requirements by policy.
+Historically, most local governments in Washington have not been required to include apprentice utilization requirements in their public works contracts.
+Though the apprentice utilization requirements of RCW 39.04.320 only applied to school districts, four-year institutions of higher education, and certain state agencies, some local governments chose to include specific apprentice utilization requirements by policy.

 - Burien Municipal Code Ch.
 2.80 – At least 15% of labor hours must be performed by apprentices for public work projects over $1 million.
 Includes schedule of fines for every unmet hour.

 - Edmonds Municipal Code Sec.
 18.00.050 – Public works director or designee may require up to 15% of labor hours to be performed by apprentices for public works contracts of $1 million or more.
 Failure to meet requirements is considered a breach of contract and may affect contractors' qualification for future contracts.